pkarsy/rfboot/help/Installation.md

 ProMini regulates the 5V from RAW pin to 3.3V.
 CP2101 has also an internal 3.3 regulator and the 2 modules can communicate without the need for logic level conversion.<br/>
-Notice: CC1101 also has a 3.3V output but I am not sure that the current is enough to power ProMini+CC1101 so don't use it.
+Notice: CP2102 has also a 3.3V output but I am not sure that the current is enough to power ProMini+CC1101 so don't use it.
 5V is working perfectly anyway.

 ***SPI connection (ProMini<-->CC1101)***